 Answer: The problem is most likely the solubility of ammonium acetate in pure acetonitrile.
 We do not generally recommend using pure acetonitrile as a washing solvent for this reason.
 When the acetonitrile was introduced to the column, the ammonium acetate that was inside of it may have precipitated.
 This creates blockages and therefore higher pressures.

-What you can try is to Reverse the Column Direction and Flush with a high Water Content Mobile Phase to try to Sissolve and remove the Ammonium Acetate.
+What you can try is to reverse the column flow direction and flush with a high water content mobile phase to try to dissolve and remove the ammonium acetate.